geovedi/book-notes/2021/fuzz.notes.md

 ## The Monkey Fix: Birth Control for Marauding Macaques
 - Introduction
-  - The author attempts to contact Indian officials regarding the issue of monkeys in cities.
+  - Mary attempts to contact Indian officials regarding the issue of monkeys in cities.
   - Tyagi and Singh from SDMC and the Forest Department have been avoiding responsibility for dealing with the monkey problem.
 - Responsibility Dispute
   - SDMC claims monkeys are wild animals, making them the Forest Department's responsibility.
   - The Forest Department argues that urban monkeys are not wild and thus not under their jurisdiction.
-  - Sterilization of Delhi macaques is suggested, but Tyagi directs the author to Mr. Ishwar Singh for details.
+  - Sterilization of Delhi macaques is suggested, but Tyagi directs Mary to Mr. Ishwar Singh for details.
   - Fines for feeding monkeys at temples have not been issued due to religious sensitivities.
 - Control Measures
   - Affluent residents hire "monkey wallahs" with leashed langurs to control monkeys.